waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 So, the test is almost telling us what to do.
 We don't have the method `release_bike`, and it's tempting to just go ahead and create one, however we are at the *feature test* level, and we want to test-drive our code at the *unit test* level right?

 It might seem as though we are writing the same tests twice over.
 After all, so far adding the unit test for `DockingStation` has not made any difference.
 But remember that the tests have a different *purpose*.
 The feature test is intended to test an overall outcome of a sequence of *integrations* (i.e. a number of objects working together) and is not concerned with the detail of each component within that test.
 A unit test is concerned with the detail of a *single component* and is not concerned with how it might be used in the wider program.
-In a trivial example such as this, these tests do look very familiar, but in a more complex system - as we will be building later in the course - they will not.
+In a trivial example such as this, these tests do look very similar, but in a more complex system - as we will be building later in the course - they will not.

 Let's create a unit test for `release_bike` in `spec/docking_station_spec.rb`: